snmcnish/bechdel-test/README.md

 This project is designed to visualize the patterns and trends of the movies that pass and fail the Bechdel Test.

-To pass the Bechdel test, the movie has to have three criteria:1.
-It has two women in it2.
-Who talk to each other3.
-About something other than a man
+To pass the Bechdel test, the movie has to have three criteria:

-Website containing the visualizations can be found here: https://sites.google.com/dons.usfca.edu/bechdel-viz/home
+1. It has two women in it
+2. Who talk to each other
+3. About something other than a man

 ## Data
 Bechdel Test data is from: http://bechdeltest.com - 7,656 movies from 1888 to 2018